kbaird/Fate-XSLT/README.md

 [Fate Accelerated](http://www.evilhat.com/home/fae/) (FAE) RPGs, along with [XSLT](http://www.w3.org/TR/xslt) sheets for rendering to various output formats.

-Very much in progress.

-Store character files in characters, and execute via
+Store character files in the `characters` directory, and execute via

+    ./publish_fae.sh some_character_file.xml

+for a Fate Accelerated character, or

-    ./publish.sh some_character_file.xml
+    ./publish_fcs.sh some_character_file.xml

+for a Fate Core System character.

 Output (currently just HTML) is rendered into the `out` directory.
 Validation is also available:

+    ./validate_fae.sh some_character_file.xml
-    ./validate.sh some_character_file.xml
+    ./validate_fcs.sh some_character_file.xml

 Other useful URLs:
 - http://www.faterpg.com/